USC band

 Policies regarding transferable coursework can be found in the Course Work Taken Elsewhere section of the USC Catalogue.
 Most college-level courses from appropriately accredited schools will earn elective units in transfer.
 Some courses are also eligible for subject credit, General Education, Writing, Foreign Language, and USC course equivalence.
 For more information about transfer policies, please see our Transferring to USC brochure.

-Students who started at any college or university before fall 2015 will follow the GE Program in effect prior to Fall 2015, or “PRIOR GE”.
+Students who started at any college or university before fall 2015 will follow the GE Program in effect prior to fall 2015, or “PRIOR GE.”

 Second, view our Transfer Planning Guide (TPG).
-For many institutions, the TPG will display courses we have evaluated that earn subject credit or satisfy lower division requirements for the selected major.
+For many institutions, the TPG will display courses that we have evaluated and earn subject credit or satisfy lower division requirements for the selected major.
 The TPG does NOT contain a complete list of courses taught at these colleges.
 Therefore, if the school you are planning to attend is not listed or the courses you want to take do not appear, please continue to the third step.

 Requirements for majors are described in the USC Catalogue.
-Most departments prefer that students take General Education requirements and courses preparatory to the major (if applicable) before starting at USC, then take major coursework at USC.
+Most departments prefer that students take General Education requirements and courses preparatory to the major (if applicable) before starting at USC, and then take major coursework at USC.

 For more information, please visit the askUSC portal or call the Admission and Financial Aid Contact Center at (213) 740-1111.